qbb84/qbb84/README.md

 <img src="banner.svg"></img>

-👩‍💻 I'm currently working on a pretty interesting Three.js portfolio project, as well as a simulation application to help others visualize various complex topics.
+👤 Actively immersed in compelling programming ventures that explores many advanced facets.

-🧠 I spend a lot of my time studying and learning.
+🌐 Dedicated to extensive study and continuous learning as a primary focus of my time.

-⚡️ Fun fact...
-Plasma, the fourth state of matter, makes up about 99% of the observable universe
+🌌 A captivating fact: Plasma, the fourth state of matter, dominates about 99% of the observable universe.

 #
 <details>